antsankov/CarbonChain/README.md

 ### Getting Satellite Imagery
 1. Use [geojson](http://geojson.io/#id=gist:anonymous/1d0efe01df5e1135e151ebb930d1379e&map=12/-0.5622/30.9924) to find the location you want.
-2. Take the coordinates, and replace them in `examples/demo_filters.py`
+2. Take the coordinates, and replace them in `satellite/demo_filters.py`
-3. Run `python examples/search_endpoint.py | jq` to get a list of candidate images, use `id`
+3. Run `python satellite/search_endpoint.py | jq` to get a list of candidate images, use `id`
 4. Activate the image you want by running `python activation.py 20160713_193337_1058018_RapidEye-3`
 5. Download the image from the link provided by `activation.py`

 ### Getting ndvi of satellite imagery
+Normalized Difference Vegetation Index (NDVI) is used to assess whether an area contains live green vegetation or not.
+It can show the difference between water and plants, bare soil and grass, whether plants are under stress, and what lifecycle stage a crop is in.

+It compares how much more near-infrared light is reflected by chlorophyll vs visible red light

 1. Download image from PS.
 Make sure it's 4-band PlanetScope Scene
-1. Unzip it and move the *_AnalyticMS.tif as well as *_metadata.xml.
+1. Unzip it and move the `..._AnalyticMS.tif` as well as `..._metadata.xml`.
-1. Run `python extract_bands.py`.
+1. Run `python extract_bands.py` with the right xml and image file selected.
 This will spit out an image locally with the NDVI color scheme.